pangucciole/CybersecurityLab/Laboratorio.markdown

 quit
 ```

+This sequence of SMTP commands crafts and sends an email from the system administrator of the company to the CEO, redirecting him to the fake login page (hosted on the attacker's machine).

+This spoofing step is possible due to the vulnerable Sendmail server, configured to allow unauthenticated relaying from internal network addresses.

 ###### Richard POV

 Richard Bourn checks his email and receives the message (from the real Boyd Jenius!):

 <img src="images/mail.png" alt="Screenshot 2025-06-06 alle 18.43.04 " style="zoom:50%;" />

 Then Richard enters the username and password, that we can find in the `creds.txt` file.
+Threat escalated!

 <img src="images/cred.png" alt="Screenshot 2025-06-08 alle 17.12.42 " style="zoom:50%;" />